mosn/layotto/docs/en/api_reference/state/reference.md

 API supports batch CRUD operations and supports the declaration of requirements for concurrency security and data consistency.
 Layotto will help you deal with complex concurrency control and data consistency issues.

-## When to use State API
+## When to use State API and what are the benefits?
 If your application needs to do some CRUD operations on Key/Value storage, then using the State API is a good choice.
+It has the following benefits:

+- Multi (cloud) environment deployment: the same application code can be deployed in different environments

-It can decouple your application and the storage provider, and you can deploy it on different clouds without changing the code.
+A neutral API can help your application decouple from storage vendors and cloud vendors, and be able to deploy on different clouds without changing the code.

+- Multi-language reuse middleware: the same DB (and data middleware) can support applications in different languages

+If your company has applications developed in different languages (for example, both java and python applications), then the traditional approach is to develop a set of data middleware SDKs for each language(used for routing,traffic control or some other custom purposes).

+Using State API can help you avoid the trouble of maintaining multilingual SDKs.
+Applications in different languages can interact with Layotto using the same set of grpc API.

 ## How to use State API
 You can call the State API through grpc.
 The API is defined in [runtime.proto](https://github.com/mosn/layotto/blob/main/spec/proto/runtime/v1/runtime.proto).

+The component needs to be configured before use.
+For detailed configuration items, see [State Component Document](en/component_specs/state/common.md)

+### Example
 Layotto client sdk encapsulates the logic of grpc call.
 For examples of using sdk to call State API, please refer to [Quick Start: Use State API](en/start/state/start.md)

-The component needs to be configured before use.
-For detailed configuration items, see [State Component Document](en/component_specs/state/common.md)

 ### Save state
 Used to save a batch of status data